 - Click ‘Import existing Digital ID from a file’.
 Then use the Browse button to import the digital ID File and its Password.
 Then click OK.

 Restart Outlook and try to connect the Outlook with the Exchange Server again.

-An SSL certificate is extremely beneficial for maintain a secure communication between the Exchange Server and the email client.
-But if you are facing an SSL certificate issue, then you can purchase it a suitable one from the authorized vendor.
+A valid, trusted, and authorized SSL certificate is extremely beneficial for maintaining a secure communication between the Exchange Server and the email client.
+But if you are facing an SSL certificate issue with the proxy server error code, then you can purchase it a suitable one from the authorized vendor.

 Sometimes, the cause behind such error is the corrupt data file and it is stopping Outlook from connecting with Exchange Server.
 In such a case, you should use Kernel OST Recovery tool that can retrieve the OST file data.
 Later, you can save the recovered data in a new PST file and add it again in Outlook.